allen-hunter/cppMiniLint/README.md

 - Documentation
 - Improve customization of the test run by using a config file that can be overridden via command line switches

+### Parser:
-- Extend parser with pygccxml
+- Incorporate pygccxml
+- symbol detection within member functions (this is not provided by pygccxml/castxml)

 ### Tests:
 - Detection of header protection (ie pragma once or ifdefs)